casenblurg/NCPA_Rovers_ROS2/LT2/Basic Development Environment.md

 /rosout
 ```

 If `/fmu/out/*` topics do not appear, you may have to wait a few seconds for the Agent to finish subscribing to the `/fmu/out/*` topics.
-If they still do not show up, please re-read [uXRCE-DDS].
+If they still do not show up, please re-read [uXRCE-DDS](https://github.com/casenblurg/NCPA_Rovers_ROS2/blob/main/LT2/uXRCE-DDS.md).

 In order to see which `px4_msgs` corresponds to which topic, run the command:
 ```bash